SettleValley/website/README.md

 # website

-### About myself
+## About myself

-Creating and building creative idea
+*Creating and building creative idea*

-I'm Software Engineer  student from Panama.
-Always thinking of new ideas that can improve and optimize some procees in the industry.
-I like to learn new software skills and try to share with others, ofcourse I play so much VideoGame, prefer a PC Master Race.
-I considered myself pragmatic.
+I'm currently a Software Engineer, work with BlueTide Web Consulting at Ciudad del Saber.
+Trying to think new ideas that can improve and optimize some procees in the industry, its funny because not every ideas are good but some are.
+In my free time I spend my time on youtube watching Platzi News or Netflix series.
+I would like to take some trips to explore new cultures, I'm interested in Asian Culture.
+I can't leave behind Videogames, since childhood I really like to play on my PC videogames.
+Yep, and I still have to discover more things.